jaytaylor/shipbuilder/README.md

 Build Packs
 -----------
 Any app server can run on ShipBuilder, but it will need a build-pack!
-Current build-packs are:
+The current build-packs are:
 * `python` - Any python app
+* `nodejs` - Node.js apps
+* `scala-sbt` - Scala SBT applications and projects
 * `playframework2` - Play-framework 2.1.x

 Requirements: